Targeted Adaptive Design: Theory of Targeted Adaptive Design

 The black-box function optimization method of \cite{jones1998efficient} features a GP model together with a LOO cross-validation approach, in which a ``test set'' is effectively created by leaving out individual points, the model is trained on the remaining points, and model validity is assessed on the basis of whether the residuals of the test points are plausible in their predictive normal distributions.

-We modify this approach here, taking advantage of the fact that TAD has natural ``test'' sets in the ``2'' samples $\bg_2$ acquired at every iteration: those values are first predicted (probabilistically) and then sampled.
+We modify this approach here, taking advantage of the fact that TAD has natural test sets in the samples $\bg_2$ acquired at every iteration: those values are first predicted (probabilistically) and then sampled.

-We have a multivariate normal model for the predicted ``2''-sample (Equations \cref{eq:datapred_t,eq:datapred_mean_t,eq:datapred_cov_t}).
-In virtue of this distribution, we know that if the model is approximately valid, the quantity
+We have a multivariate normal model for the predicted $\bg_2$ sample (Equations \cref{eq:datapred_t,eq:datapred_mean_t,eq:datapred_cov_t}).
+In virtue of this distribution, we know that if the model is approximately valid, the squared \textit{Mahalanobis distance}

 must be a random variable governed by a $\chi^2$ distribution with $N_2\times E$ degrees of freedom \cite[\S4.2.3]{Eadie:100342}.
 We use this observation to monitor model adequacy in a quantitative fashion, looking up the right-tail $P$-values of $Q$ and in its $\chi^2$ distribution at each iteration.
+The $P$-values are expected to be uniformly distributed, $P\sim\mathcal{U}([0,1])$.
 If the $P$-values span a plausible range in the unit interval, one can be reassured about model adequacy (or at least fail to be alarmed).
-If $P$-values are tiny, then a problem certainly exists.
+If $P$-values are tiny, then a problem likely exists.
+In general, the meaning of ``tiny'' depends on the number of $P$-value samples acquired---if $P_1\le P_2\ldots\le P_N$ are $N$ i.i.d. draws from $\mathcal{U}([0,1])$, then $E(P_1)=1/(N+1)$ \cite{david2004order}, so that a ``tiny'' $P$-value would be $P\ll 1/(N+1)$.

 The trends in $Q$ from iteration to iteration may be informative about the necessity to tinker with the model, as new data reveals more detailed structure in the response function.
-In fact, one should expect that when fewer ``1'' sample points are available, so that the response function model is noisy and poorly constrained, even a simple model with (say) few Kronecker components $P$ in Equation \cref{eq:kronecker} could be capable of producing reassuring values of $Q$, whereas in later iterations, as sample points accumulate and the response surface becomes better ascertained by the data, imperfections in the surrogate model can be exposed and detected in the tendency of $Q$ to ``peg'' at values near zero.
+In fact, one should expect that when fewer $\bg_1$ sample points are available, so that the response function model is noisy and poorly constrained, even a simple model with (say) few Kronecker components $P$ in Equation \cref{eq:kronecker} could be capable of producing reassuring values of $Q$, whereas in later iterations, as sample points accumulate and the response surface becomes better ascertained by the data, imperfections in the surrogate model can be exposed and detected in the tendency of $Q$ to ``peg'' at values near zero.